MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/bitlocker/Enable-BitLocker.md

 key.
 This cmdlet stores the name of the file that contains the key in the **KeyFileName** field of the **KeyProtector** field in the BitLocker volume object.

-If you use the **Enable-BitLocker** cmdlet on an encrypted volume or on a volume that with encryption in process, it takes no action.
+If you use the **Enable-BitLocker** cmdlet on an encrypted volume or on a volume with encryption in process, it takes no action.
 If you use the cmdlet on a drive that has encryption paused, it resumes encryption on the volume.